NetDiver-OSS/NetAM/docs/architecture/index.md

 # Architecture documentation

-Actual NetAM architecture is similar to monolithic pattern.
+Actual NetDiver architecture is similar to monolithic pattern.
 We have two services (control node and worker node) around two databases (Redis and PostgreSQL).

 For the moment these two services contacts the twice databases.